 When discussing ANA testing with your doctor, you may find it helpful to review the following questions:

 - How do I need to prepare for this test?

-- Will additional tests or panels be performed at the same time as the antinuclear antibody test?
+- Will additional tests or panels be performed at the same time as the ANA test?